 Proof of the following is considered equivalent to one of the aforementioned tests:

-- At least six school years of English in secondary education and at least five points in English at "Abitur" level (only Germany & Luxembourg)
+At least 5 school years of English in secondary education and at least 5 points in English at "Abitur" level (only Germany and Luxembourg)

 International applicants (non-EU citizens):